 Parisian / French shaker

 This is by far the least common shaker but it’s making up a lot of ground and for good reason.
 The two piece Parisian (my preferred term) shaker is a hybrid of the two above types with the advantages of both – apart from the Cobbler’s built-in strainer.
 It gives good volume, ease of use, and looks very elegant.
 There is, however, one big caveat; the fit of the two halves is absolutely critical.
 If they tend to bind the shaker seals very tightly (vacuum effect) and can be a pain in the ass to get open, which in turn will make you look like a complete amateur.
-Put your ice and the larger part and mix your ingredients in the upturned top part then pour the top into the bottom and shake.
+Put your ice in the larger part and mix your ingredients in the upturned top part then pour the top into the bottom and shake.
 A simple twist and lift motion will break the seal.
 Unless you bought a dodgy one.
 Again, a separate strainer is required.
 The Parisian shaker has almost all the advantages of a tin-on-tin Boston shaker and none of the downsides and is easily my preferred shaker for general use.

 And, yes, I am in love with my Parisian shaker.
 Her name is Marianne and she’s a stainless steel Schott Zwiesel that opens perfectly every time.